-The September 2020 vaporetto network map for Venice shows all the city’s public ACTV water-bus routes and stops, as well as the Alilaguna lines from Marco Polo Airport and lines to the Lido and other islands.
+The vaporetto network map for Venice’s winter season 2020-21 shows all the city’s public ACTV water-bus routes and stops, as well as the Alilaguna lines from Marco Polo Airport, and lines to the Lido and other islands.
 You can print or download the pdf map to your phone.
 The map is updated twice a year, so beware of older versions!

 For a precise location of each vaporetto stop, take a look at the street map of Venice.
 For timetables and passes, see below.